-- Traffic lane restrictions and closures along Battery Street.
-Two lanes of traffic will be open during typical PM peak commutes, with up to 42 days of single-lane configuration and a limited number of night and weekend full closures.
+- Traffic lane closures along Battery Street, with a limited number of night and weekend full closures.

 - Construction equipment staged at the south end of the tunnel on the west side of First Avenue.

 - Temporary building and parking access restrictions according to previously negotiated Temporary Construction Easements.